 Single-herb teas (using just one herb) can be lovely, but you will be delighted with your results if you combine a few herbs.

 If you have your own herb garden you can create some pretty special herbal tea blends.
 And they will have the distinction of being your creations, brewed from plants you’ve grown and processed yourself.
+See this page for a Borage tea recipe.

 Try a two herb tea blend such as marjoram and mint, or sage and lemon balm.